ahartoto/globe-indexer/docs/index.rst

 Another option that was considered is to use
 `AWS RDS <https://aws.amazon.com/rds/>`_ (PostgreSQL + PostGIS).
 The advantage of doing so is having one "source of truth".
 Any update needs to be made to the data only has to be done once.
+However, it requires setting

 Distance Calculation Considerations
 ===================================